tobiscode/disstans/docsrc/tutorials/tutorial_3.rst

 [riel14]_ solves the problem by alternating between a station-specific solution, and a step where the parameter weights of each L1-regularized problems are gathered, compared, and updated based on a weighting scheme.
-In DISSTANS, this is handled by the :class:`~disstans.network.Network.spatialfit` method, where more information about its algorithm can be found.
+In DISSTANS, this is handled by the :meth:`~disstans.network.Network.spatialfit` method, where more information about its algorithm can be found.
 In this tutorial, we just want to show how it is used and how it can improve the quality of the fit.

-:class:`~disstans.network.Network.spatialfit` takes some important arguments, but at its core it's essentially a wrapper for :meth:`~disstans.network.Network.fit`.
+:meth:`~disstans.network.Network.spatialfit` takes some important arguments, but at its core it's essentially a wrapper for :meth:`~disstans.network.Network.fit`.
 Just like the latter, we give it an (initial) ``penalty`` parameter, and our ``cvxpy_kw_args`` solver settings.
 Additionally, we can now specify the models which we want to combine spatially (``spatial_reweight_models``), how many spatial iterations we want (``spatial_reweight_iters``), and what reweighting function we want to use (``local_reweight_func``).
-The choice of the reweighting function and its hyperparameters is crucial for good results, much like the choie of the penalty parameter for simple L2-regularized least squares.
+The choice of the reweighting function and its hyperparameters is crucial for good results, much like the choice of the penalty parameter for simple L2-regularized least squares.
 At this stage, there is no perfect way to know the best choice before looking at the result, so some trial-and-error is required.
 An empirically derived, decent starting point for such a search would put the ``penalty`` of a similar